 Good attendance is vital in ensuring success for your child at school.
-If children are in school this goes some way to ensure that they enjoy and achieve and reach their potential during the school day, we want the best for Broadmeadow children.
+We want the best for Broadmeadow children and if they are in school, this goes some way to ensure that they enjoy and achieve and reach their potential during the school day.
+The table above gives some indication of the time lost by absence.

 As a school we think attendance is so important that we acknowledge good attendance as an aspect of achievement.
 We reward those pupils having good attendance with certificates and a beanie bear for the term if children achieve 100% attendance; they then have the opportunity to be entered into the termly draw to win a £10 WH Smith voucher.
 At the end of each month children who have 100% attendance are entered into a draw to win a £25 build a bear voucher.